thestinkyferret/Doomsday-AutoActionClicker/README.markdown

 ### Overview

-The `Doomsday_AutoActionClicker` automates Dommsday: Last survivor tasks in a random way that mimics human behavour, so you can autofarm contantly.
+The `Doomsday_AutoActionClicker` automates Dommsday: Last survivor tasks in a random way that mimics human behavour, so you can autofarm on a pc you wont be using for a bit.

 ---